Banker? Has anyone seen a banker lately?

 Banks get their money from the Fed and not from us.
 The question asked is then simple, why do they offer savings accounts and an interest-bearing account?
 Why do some banks pout advertising on their windows offering a higher than average interest rate for CD’s et?.
 Simple, banks must create their own reserves and to do so they much collect funds from the community they serve.
 Each bank has a percentage of funds that are near or are non-bearing; these are the funds the bank has to add to the reserves demanded by the Federal Reserve.
 If the bank needs money for a loan it has made to finance a new car, it simply retrieves funds from the giant pool at the Fed.
 The interest rate the Fed charges is called the “discount” rate and it is virtually no interest currently (possible ¼ point interest).
 The bank charges its customers 5% for the car loan and WHAM, gross profit.

-Banking isn’t the only business which has tried to go humanless.
+Banking isn’t the only business that has tried to go humanless.
 (I made up that word) Ever try and change your cable service?
 How about talking to a stock brokerage?
 How about ordering a replacement part for your washer?
 It is what we have all created with technology and it is the new standard for our life experience.

 Fewer humans, more technology, less expense, more profits and guess what?